Careful Preparations for In-Person Learning

 As a matter of professional responsibility and obligation to themselves and others in the community, students, faculty and staff will be expected to abide by all safety and health protocols adopted by Elon University and Elon Law.

 Elon Law will consider compliance with these health protocols and processes as professional expectations imposing professional obligations within the community, including those required by the Elon Law Student Personal & Professional Responsibility Policy, Student Handbook and Honor Code.

 Will the public have access to Elon Law facilities?

-Will Elon Law host its annual Billings, Exum & Frye National Moot Court Competition in October?
+Will Elon Law host its annual Billings, Exum & Frye National Moot Court Competition?
 Will the school’s Moot Court Program compete in national competitions?

-We intend to host the fall 2020 Billings, Exum & Frye National Moot Court Competition in October as a virtual competition.
-More information about the competition will be posted on the Competition web page.
-As most autumn competitions transition online, Elon Law’s Moot Court Program plans to compete in several virtual events.
+We hosted the 2020 Billings, Exum & Frye National Moot Court Competition in October as a virtual competition.
+More information about the competition is available on the Competition web page.

-Applications open on September 1, 2020, for admission to Elon Law’s Class of 2023.
+Applications open in September 2021 for admission to Elon Law’s Class of 2024.
 Admissions staff look forward to assisting you throughout the admissions process.
-Prospective students may contact the Admissions Office via email (email@example.com) or phone (1-888-ELON-LAW or 336-279-9229).
+Prospective students may contact the Admissions Office via email (firstname.lastname@example.org) or phone (1-888-ELON-LAW or 336-279-9229).
 Campus visits and tours of the law school can be arranged by contacting the Admissions Office.
-Admissions events, such as open houses and online chats, will be scheduled later in the fall and will likely be offered in an online or hybrid format.
+Admissions events, such as open houses and online chats, will be scheduled later in the fall.
 The Admissions Committee begins reviewing applications in November.
 Elon Law will continue to conduct applicant interviews by invitation as part of its admissions process.
 These interviews will likely be held by phone or videoconference.
 More information will be available on the Admissions web page.